padmaja-kulkarni/vine_tomato_grasping/flex_grasp/README.md

 - Close: command the end effector to close
 - Calibrate: determine the pose between the robot base and camera
 - Detect Truss: command to computer vision pipeline to detect the truss
-- Save Image: sace the current image
+- Save Image: save the current image
-- Pick and Plance: execute a pick and place routing
+- Pick and Place: execute a pick and place routing
 - Experiment: Repeatedly execute Detect Truss, Save Image and Pick and Place (easy for conducitng experiments)

-With the drup down menu you can select where to store the results.
+With the drop down menu you can select where to store the results.

 ## Supported hardware